VysotskiVadim/VysotskiVadim.blog/_drafts/android-jetpack-navigation-navigate-safe.markdown

 In this article I will share how I used Jetpack Navigation on my last project.
 My application doesn't crash even if something goes wrong.

-Given approach also saved us from the issues related to double navigation.
+Given approach also saved us from the issues related to double navigation ```java.lang.IllegalArgumentException: navigation destination XXX```.
+I can quickly click a few times on the button, which triggers navigation, but app navigates one one time.